Installation eyewash and safety shower

 5. Reduced pressure

 In eye washes it is important that the water sprays are soft to that they do not injure the eyes further.
 A thick, soft spray is to prefer before a thin and sharp.
-A correct spray pattern has a water column not higher than 250 mm.
+To obtain the correct spray pattern read the summary of ANSI standard and EU standards here ».

-6. Adapt material in the shower to the right environment
+6. Adapt material in the shower and eyewash to the right environment

-An eye or safety shower must always work and therefore needs be tested once a month.
-The environment where the showers are placed are often corrosive.
+An eyewash or safety shower must always work and therefore needs be tested once a month.
+The environments where the equipment is placed are often corrosive.
 Make sure that the material in the shower is suitable for the environment where it is to be installed.
 When an eye or safety shower shall be placed outdoors, it has to be insulated to withstand freezing temperature.

 The valve is the heart in the shower and must be of good quality.
 Activation should be designed in such a way that both hands can be free to open the eye lids for rinsing.